sSumankumari/Machine-Learning/README.md

 Machine Learning (ML) is a subset of Artificial Intelligence (AI) that focuses on developing algorithms and statistical models to enable computers to learn from and make predictions or decisions based on data.
 AI, on the other hand, is a broader field that encompasses the development of intelligent systems capable of performing tasks that typically require human intelligence, such as problem-solving, pattern recognition, and decision-making.

 Machine Learning algorithms can be broadly categorized into supervised learning, unsupervised learning, and reinforcement learning.
-These algorithms play a crucial role in numerous applications, including:
+These algorithms play a crucial role in numerous applications, including healthcare diagnostics, financial analysis, marketing optimization, and autonomous vehicles.

-- **Healthcare**: ML models can analyze medical data to assist in disease diagnosis, personalized treatment plans, and predicting patient outcomes.
-- **Finance**: AI-powered systems can analyze financial data to detect fraud, make investment predictions, and automate trading strategies.
-- **Marketing**: ML algorithms help businesses analyze customer behavior, segment their audience, and personalize marketing campaigns for improved engagement and conversion rates.
-- **Autonomous Vehicles**: AI and ML are essential components of self-driving cars, enabling them to perceive their environment, make real-time decisions, and navigate safely.

 ## Libraries Used